sigp/lighthouse/book/src/installation-binaries.md

 warning like this on start-up:

 ```
-WARN CPU seems incompatible with optimized Lighthouse build, advice: If you get a SIGILL, please try Lighthouse portable build
+WARN CPU seems incompatible with optimized Lighthouse build, advise: If you get a SIGILL, please try Lighthouse portable build
 ```

 On some VPS providers, the virtualization can make it appear as if CPU features are not available,